-Behavioral indicators of compromise (BIOCs) enable you
+Behavioral indicators of compromise (BIOCs) alert you

 Behavioral indicators of compromise (BIOCs)